UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 The `Destination` should be your Metamask wallet address, this is where your renBTC will be sent to.

-Also check the cost (`RenVM fee`, `Bitcoin Network fee`) and the amount of renBTC you will be receiving.
+Also, check the cost (`RenVM fee`, `Bitcoin Network fee`) and the amount of renBTC you will be receiving.

 Once you have done all of this, you can then go ahead and click `confirm`.